Searchbreed

 See Spot & Tango

-What a Norwegian Elkhound actually costs year one
+What to budget for a Norwegian Elkhound in year one.

 Food (year one)